sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/plugins/index.md

  * id = the id of the plugin, need to be unique.
  * name = the friendly name displayed in the tab showing the data.
  * pug = the pug file as a String.
  * type = can be run or pageSummary. **run** is data you collect on every run and it will be a tab on each run page. **pageSummary** is data for a specific page and will generate a tab on the page summary page.
-Most cases you will only need pageSummary data but if you have a tool that do multiple runs, then you should send the data per run (as Browsertime and WebPageTest do).
+Most cases you will only need pageSummary data but if you have a tool that do multiple runs, then you should send the data per run (as Browsertime).

 Sending a pug looks something like this: